Table of Contents

 - Baking Soda.
 Aside from being a natural deodorizer, it’s an effective inexpensive alternative to Bon Ami.
 For stubborn pot grime, boil baking soda with water and the gunk wipes right off.
 It also can be used to clean tubs and sinks.

-- White Vinegar.
-Cuts through the grease and grime.
-Fill a spray bottle with half water, half vinegar to clean glass or counters.
+- White Vinegar cuts through the grease and grime.
+Fill a spray bottle with half water and half vinegar to clean glass or counters.
 You can also use it in the dishwasher as a rinse aid.

 - All-Purpose.
 Women’s Voices for the Earth has an excellent instructional video on how to make all-purpose cleaner.